 A series of virtual lectures for the winter semester 2020/21

-And yet, the university also occupies a prominent position in the pandemic, because the fight against coronavirus is being led not least from within academia.
-So there is a great deal of public interest both in the results of research into SARS-CoV-2 and the consequences of its spread for society, and in the measures that can be taken to contain the virus.
+Yet the university also occupies a prominent position in the pandemic as the fight against coronavirus is being led not least from within academia.
+Thus, there is a great deal of public interest both in the results of research into SARS-CoV-2 and the consequences of its spread for society and in the measures that can be taken to contain the virus.

-LMU therefore invites you to a series of public, virtual lectures with renowned scientists from across the university's faculties.
-The lectures will be held in German.
+In the winter semester 2020/2021, LMU therefore offered a series of public, virtual lectures (in German) with renowned scientists from across the university's faculties.

-The lecture series will showcase selected highlights to demonstrate what LMU is doing to contribute to the world's knowledge about coronavirus.
-Starting in November 2020, LMU researchers will present some of their latest research and findings in the medical, natural and social science spheres and the humanities within the scope of the university's "Corona Lectures".
+The lecture series used selected highlights to demonstrate what LMU contributes to the world's knowledge about Corona.
+Within the scope of the university's "Corona Lectures", researchers presented some of their latest research and findings in the medical, natural and social science spheres and the humanities.

 Within weeks, a disease outbreak caused by the viral pathogen SARS-CoV-2 developed into a full-blown pandemic.
 Around the world, people are following its continuing spread with bated breath.
 Frequently, COVID-19 is either asymptomatic or associated with only mild symptoms.
 However, an infection by the new coronavirus can also have serious consequences, such as acute respiratory distress, severe pneumonia, and damage to multiple organ systems – and in such severe cases the infection can be lethal.